anthrxc/EasyCV/README.md

 ## Donations

-This project runs for free, so if you wish to support me, you can either
+This project runs for free, so if you wish to support me, hit the **Sponsor** button!
-[Sponsor] this repo, or donate through [PayPal](https://paypal.me/anthrxc) or [Revolut](https://checkout.revolut.com/pay/c3fa1f25-8342-4d89-8463-ad3314968b15).
+Or you can go directly to [PayPal](https://paypal.me/anthrxc) or [Revolut](https://checkout.revolut.com/pay/c3fa1f25-8342-4d89-8463-ad3314968b15).

 **Thank you!**